wapmorgan/UnifiedArchive/README.md

 | rar     | `unrar x archive.rar $DIRECTORY`                    | `./cli.hierarchy.php -e -n / -a archive.rar -o $DIRECTORY`     |
 | gzip    | `gzip -d -k archive.gz && mv archive $DIRECTORY`    | `./cli.hierarchy.php -e -n / -a archive.gz -o $DIRECTORY`      |

-You noticed?
+You see?
 The universal extractor itself defines type of archive and there is no need manually to choose type.

 We will continue and look at examples of replacement of the unbridled number of